Does your neck hurt from writing?

 Combatting forward heard posture requires:

-- Good desk setup
+- Good desk setup (the easiest place to start)

 - Exercises to care for your neck, upper back, and other surrounding tissues